chaitjo/geometric-rna-design/tutorial/README.md

 ## 🎥 More Videos

-- Eric Westof's talk at CASP 15, about what makes RNA structure different from proteins: [link](https://www.youtube.com/watch?v=oVaABC2oTs0)
+- Eric Westof's talk at CASP 15, about what makes RNA structure different from proteins: [link](https://www.youtube.com/watch?v=oVaABC2oTs0).

+- My playlist with most of the videos references in this document: [link](https://youtube.com/playlist?list=PL3xCprBkQzoneWGiypX1QOtq7lORKE-YN&si=US_-b6pBhAWe5ziP).